ABZ-Aaron/Reddit-API-Pipeline/instructions/setup_infrastructure.md

 # AWS Infrastucture <a name="SetupsRedshift"></a>

 We'll use an infrastructure-as-code tool called `Terraform`.
-This will allow us to quickly setup our AWS resources using code.
+This will allow us to quickly setup (and destroy) our AWS resources using code.

 >Note that Terraform works with multiple cloud resources, not just AWS.